Dean of Students

-Every Spelman student is expected to read, understand and abide by all campus policies, procedures and College expectations outlined in the Student Handbook: A Guide to Select Policies and Campus Resources
+Every Spelman student is expected to read, understand and abide by all campus policies, procedures and College expectations outlined in the Student Handbook/Planner.

 The document contains student organization policies, campus resources, residence life and housing policies and procedures, Standards of Excellence Honor Code, academic integrity policies and the student code of conduct to support your educational journey.

 The statements in the Student Handbook are for informational purposes only and do not create a contract between Spelman College and any student.
 Spelman College reserves the right to change, add to, or discontinue any provision in this handbook at any time without prior notice to students.

 Spelman College admits female students without regard to race, color, religion, national origin, age, or disability.
 Spelman does not discriminate on the basis of race, color, religion, national origin, sex, age, disability, or any other prohibited factor in any of its educational or employment policies, programs, or practices.
 Further information about Spelman's academic programs and the cost of tuition, room, board and other fees can be found in the Spelman College Bulletin.